1najemnik/react-ethers-wallet/README.md

 # React Ethers Wallet

 This is a **React-based wallet** built using **Next.js**, designed specifically for managing **Polygon (POL)** cryptocurrency.
-The application allows users to create and restore wallets, manage multiple child accounts, send transactions, and view balances.
+The application allows users to create and restore wallets, manage multiple child accounts, send transactions, view balances, and access a transaction list with links to Polygonscan for detailed transaction information.

 ## Live Demo